EdoAbarca/textifying-speaking/README.md

 ## Description

-*Textifying Speaking* is a full-stack web application that automates the transcription of audio and video files, offering the option to generate summaries of the obtained transcriptions.
+*Textifying Speaking* is a local full-stack web application that automates the transcription of audio and video files, offering the option to generate summaries of the obtained transcriptions.
 This tool is ideal for students, professionals, and anyone who needs to convert multimedia content into text and obtain summaries from them.

 ## Features